Kamal-XO/19AI547-Blockchain-for-Business/README.md

 ## Aim:
   To develop a smart contract for issuing and verifying academic certificates on Ethereum, preventing forgery and ensuring authenticity.
 ## Algorithm:
+### STEP 1:
-1. Deploy a smart contract where universities can issue certificates.
+Deploy a smart contract where universities can issue certificates.
+### STEP 2:
-2. Store a hash of certificate data on-chain.
+Store a hash of certificate data on-chain.
+### STEP 3:
-3. Provide a verification function that checks certificate authenticity.
+Provide a verification function that checks certificate authenticity.
+### STEP 4:
-4. Users can verify the certificate by comparing the stored hash.
+Users can verify the certificate by comparing the stored hash.
 ## Program:
 ```
+DATE : 16.04.2025
+REG NO : 212223240141

 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.20;